Ar0xA/ar0xa.github.io/_posts/2015-08-28-stagefright-other-vectors.md

 ---
 layout: post
-title: Stagefright; the forgotten vectors are more scary
+title: Stagefright; the not focused on vectors are more scary
 description: While the stagefright MMS vector is dangerous, there are more worrying ones.
 ---